-Although the plan claims to be addressing biodiversity and rare species, I feel that some of the assumptions simplistic.
-The Southern are Appalachians have an extremely rich ecosystem.
-Besides the eighteen Federally endangered species referenced by the document, there are many other unique plant and animal communities in those forest lands that seem to be ignored.
+Although the plan claims to be addressing biodiversity and rare species, I feel that some of the assumptions simplistic. are The Southern Appalachians have an extremely rich ecosystem.
+In addition to the eighteen Federally endangered species referenced by the document, there are many other unique plant and animal communities in the million acres of forest land covered by the plan that seem to be ignored.
 Many are quite rare and could be threatened even though they may not have made the endangered species list.
-By comparison, an ongoing inventory of living organisms in the Great Smoky Mountains National Park has already found

-9718 species previously unknown in the Park and an amazing 1025 species new to science.
+So far, an inventory of living organisms in the Great Smoky Mountains National Park found 9718 species previously unknown in the Park and an amazing 1025 species new to science.

-Rare life forms are in greater danger of being harmed when people do not know they even exist.
+One problem is that rare life forms are in greater danger of being harmed when people do not know they even exist.
 I would like to see a better approach for identifying rare species before radical forest management techniques are applied.
 I will cite two examples.
-One is of a very rare red rhododendron mutation that was found in the National Forest near Mount Mitchell.
+One is of a very rare red rhododendron mutation that has been growing in the National Forest near Mount Mitchell.
 It has been admired by many over the past 90 years but was nearly destroyed by a prescribed fire set in 2010.
 The other relates a very successful cooperative venture between various groups and the U.S. Forest Service that saved a population of large flowered flame azaleas discovered on Hooper Bald.
 Those efforts ultimately launched a regional azalea festival.